cwiredu1/charles.wiredu_DataScience.Portfolio/README.md

 # Content

-• Machine Learning
+* Machine Learning
-    • predicting Boston House Prices :  A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+    * Predicting California House Prices :
+    A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.

+    * Loan Default Prediction :
+    In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to accurately detect and classify consumers who    will default the loan.

-• Data Analysis and Visualization
+* Data Analysis and Visualization
+    * Python

+    * R
-• Natural Language Processing
+* Natural Language Processing

-    • Python

-    • R

-• Micro Projects:
+* Micro Projects: